-ACOFP 2024 HEALTH POLICY
+ACOFP 2026 HEALTH POLICY

-ADVOCACY PRIORITY NUMBER SIX
+ADVOCACY PRIORITY NUMBER SEVEN

 Encourage the Appropriate Use of Telehealth

-ACOFP is also concerned that the growth of telehealth could inadvertently disrupt existing physician-patient relationships and care coordination.
+While ACOFP supports the use of telehealth, we also firmly believe that in-person care is the gold standard for care and that telehealth is a tool to improve care delivery when in-person care is not possible.
+We believe it is critical that there are safeguards against the potential for telehealth to inadvertently disrupt existing physician-patient relationships and care coordination.
 Telehealth-only providers may have limited encounters with patients and may not appropriately coordinate with family physicians so that this trend could result in worsening medical conditions and poor health outcomes.
-ACOFP believes telehealth is best used for established patients, and the primary care physician should coordinate care for patients, including care furnished via telehealth.

 Advocacy Positions: